 Approach

-In many parts of Toronto today, the existing zoning permits large homes, but they are often limited to one or two units.
-The approach of this study is to allow up to four units in generally the same building size as what is currently permitted.
-However, the team is studying some zoning changes to make multiplexes more feasible to build.
+Prior to the adoption of the Multiplex amendments, in many parts of Toronto the existing zoning permitted large homes, but often limited to one or two units.
+The approach of this study was to allow up to four units in generally the same building size as what was currently permitted.
+However, the adopted proposal included some zoning changes to make multiplexes more feasible to build.

 Thinking Inside the Box: More Units, Same Scale